gsedge/hitt-workout-website/README.md

 # HIIT up2120601

 ## For running the code
+You will need to run the folling commands to run this wesbite
+- npm init
-- npm run setup will be required in order for the database and express to be a dependency
+- npm run setup
+- npm start

+This will run the server on port 8080

-- I have left a test account in the database for an easy way to see the implemtation of my project with the credentials: username= "test", password: "test", however you can also just create an account and test it yourself too.
+- There is a test account with the credentials: username= "test", password: "test"